jsign/binary-tree-spec/README.md

 # binary-tree-spec

 This repository contains a minimal Python implementation for EIP-XXXX.
-A draft is beign reviewed which can be found [here](https://hackmd.io/@jsign/binary-tree-draft-eip).
+A draft is being reviewed which can be found [here](https://hackmd.io/@jsign/binary-tree-draft-eip).

 ## Project Structure

 - `tree.py`: Contains the implementation of the `BinaryTree` class.
-- `test_tree.py`: Contains unit tests.
+- `embedding.py`: Contains the implementation accounts encoding into the tree.

 ## Running Tests